SimonCarlson/thesis/notes/thoughts.md

 # Key points

-The architecture needs to account for: key distribution and management, means of communication (profiles), access control, local updating and patching.
+The architecture needs to account for: roles, key distribution and management, means of communication (profiles), access control, local updating and patching.
 These are the key ingredients

+<b>Roles</b>: How to define servers, operators, and devices
 <b>Key distribution and management:</b> pre-shared secrets, PKI w/ CA, certificates
 <b>Means of communication:</b> registering devices at server, updating profile after update, operators querying servers
 <b>Access control:</b> ACE tokens.
 Somehow authorize parts of code?
 Authorize memory access?
 How to define roles?
 <b>Local updating and patching:</b> extract image and prepare bootloader, restart.
 Is it possible to hotswap code by changing memory addresses?
 Feels really wonky

+# Prototypes

+Maybe make two small prototypes, one DTLS and one OSCORE without using tokens to compare their efficency Then make a "larger" proof-of-concept implementation using tokens